About Our Boards.

 Moyosoluwa Okereji is the founder of Global Access Master Class (GAMc); an initiative set up to empower young professionals on how to access, explore and maximize opportunities in the global community.
-In 2019, 12 participants benefitted from the 13 hours training and had been inducted into the Coaching/Mentoring Matching Forum of the GAMc.

 She has 8 years of experience in community development, project development and management, youth programming and management and volunteering management.
 She worked with 15+ Communities in 9 States across Nigeria.
 As a development professional she worked in Voluntary Service Overseas (VSO) Nigeria; an International nongovernmental organization where she managed partnership with over 13 implementing partners, supervised over 30 projects that were delivered at the grassroots by over 350 people, that impacted over 50,000 people.

 As part of her passion to strengthen small initiatives, she worked as Executive Director for Joint Initiative for Development, Organizational Development Advisor for Spancity International Talent Enhancement Foundation, Director for Partnership; SDGs Festival of Ideas.
 She is an active member of Amnesty International Nigeria, SDGs Thursdays, YALI Network, Youngster Foundation, JCI and Toastmasters Abuja.